elnurvl/laravel-keycloak-guard/README.md

 _Default is `false`._

 Appends to the authenticated user the full decoded JWT token (`$user->token`).
-Useful if you need to know roles, groups and other user info holded by JWT token.
+Useful if you need to know roles, groups and other user info held by JWT token.
 Even choosing `false`, you can also get it using `Auth::token()`, see API section.

 ✔️ **allowed_resources**

 _Required_.

-Usually you API should handle one _resource_access_.
+Usually your API should handle one _resource_access_.
 But, if you handle multiples, just use a comma separated list of allowed resources accepted by API.
 This attribute will be confronted against `resource_access` attribute from JWT token, while authenticating.

 ✔️ **ignore_resources_validation**